johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

                 AbwAgBWnrIiYllu7BNNyealdVLvRwE\nmTHWXvJwew==
 ~~~

-A `Digest` field MAY contain multiple representation-data-digest values.
+A `Digest` field MAY contain multiple digest-items.
-For example, a server may provide representation-data-digest values using different algorithms,
+For example, a server may provide digest-times that use different algorithms,
 allowing it to support a population of clients with different evolving capabilities;
 this is particularly useful in support of transitioning away
 from weaker algorithms should the need arise (see {{algorithm-agility}}).